techabbayi/E-Commerce-Follow-Along/README.md

 - Creating an API Endpoint to send product data
 - Receive data on the frontend
 - Dynamically display product data

+## Milestone 12: My Products Page

+In this milestone, we created a "My Products" page that displays all the products added by the user, filtered by their email.

+- Added an endpoint to fetch products by user email.
+- Created a function to retrieve and display products dynamically.
+- Utilized the Card component to present each product.

+## Milestone 13: Edit Product Functionality
+In this milestone, we created endpoint for editing/Updating a Product using existing data in frontend.

+- Writen an endpoint to update existing data in MongoDB.
+- Autofill forms with previous data for editing.

+## Milestone 14: Delete Product from Database in Frontend

+In this milestone, we created endpoint for deleting a product using existing data in frontend card component

+- Written an endpoint to delete request existing data frm frontend to MongoDB

+## Milestone 15: Navbar Component for Every Screen Page in Frontend

+In this milestone, we created an Navbar Component for every screen with page like Home, My Products, Add product, cart,etc.,

+- Added Navbar for all pages includes HomePage, Products page, login/Signup page, and Product form

+- Made full responsive for both desktop and mobile view and styled using tailwind CSS